HVAC service · Bay Area

 What we do

+ADRIUM repairs heat pumps across 39 East Bay and Tri-Valley cities: reversing valves, defrost boards, inverter and variable-speed faults, and low-charge diagnosis, EPA 608 certified, with a $75 diagnostic waived with repair.
 Heat pumps are the system the Bay Area is moving to, and they are the system most general HVAC techs diagnose poorly.
-A heat pump is an air conditioner that runs in both directions, so it has everything an AC has plus a reversing valve, a defrost board, and on modern units an inverter-driven compressor.
-Each of those adds a failure mode, and each needs a tech who understands the refrigerant cycle, not a parts-swapper.
+A heat pump is an air conditioner that runs in both directions, so it has everything an AC has plus a reversing valve, a defrost board, and on modern units an inverter-driven compressor, and each of those adds a failure mode that needs a tech who understands the refrigerant cycle, not a parts-swapper.

 We are EPA Section 608 Universal certified and carry a digital manifold, recovery machine, and charging scale.
 We diagnose with superheat and subcooling, we recover and weigh in refrigerant by the nameplate, and we read inverter fault codes against the manufacturer service data instead of guessing.